RamiKrispin/vscode-python/README.md

 While there are ways to overcome the above issues, it is still convoluted and not as efficient as using VScode.
 In the next section, we will see how to set and run Python code with VScode and the Dev Containers extension.

-## Setting the Dev Containers extension
+## Setting the Dev Containers Extension

 So far, we covered the foundation of Docker.
 We saw how to set and build an image with the `Dockerfile` and the `build` command, respectively, and then run it in a container with the `run` command.
 This section will focus on setting up a Python development environment with VScode and the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.